-- 4. There are five parameters you need to enter on your "homepage": - Blade (double click entry box to access drop down menu).
-You will get a "Wrong mounted blade error" if the blade description you select does not match exactly with the blade you selected in Step 12 of the "Install You Blade and Flange section".
+• Blade (click on the entry field to access drop down menu).

+IMPORTANT: You will get a "Wrong mounted blade error" if the blade description you select does not match exactly with the blade you selected in Step 12 of the "Install You Blade and Flange section".

-• Wafer Width (front to back) and Length (left to right) (make sure orientation is correct if you're dicing a rectangular or elongated sample)
+• Wafer Width (front to back) and Wafer Length (left to right).
+Make sure orientation is correct if you're dicing a rectangular or elongated sample.